sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 #### Review Process:
 There are several levels of review procoess depending on how formal they are done. the way the revision is carried out depends on its objectives: gain understanding of the system, presentation of the sistem, introduction to new team mebers to the system, or even an auditory.

+##### Types of review

+##### Informal review
+- There is no formal process
+- May be part of pair programming, or technical review of design, code, or architecture
+- Results may be documented
+- Varies in usefulness depending on the reviewers

+##### Walkthorugh
+- Led by the author
+- open-ended sessions.
+  - optional pre-meeting work.
+  - optional report with findings.
+- may vary form very incormal to very formal.
+- main goal: gainning understanding, learning, finding defects.

+##### Technical review
+ - documented, defined formal defect-detection process.
+ - includes team members, colleages, technical experts, and optionally managers.
+ - may be performed by peer review.
+ - ideally led by trained moderator (not the author)
+ - pre-meeting preparation by the reviewers.
+ - optional use of checklists.
+ - includes a list of findings, notes, recommendations and veredict if the product meets the requirements.
+ - main goal: discuss, plan, make decissions, evaluate alternatives, find defects, solve technical problems, check conformace to requirements and specifications, regulations, standards,

+ ##### Inspections
+  - Led by a trainned moderator (not the author)
+  - usually conducted as a peer examination
+  - defined roles for the participants
+  - includes, metrics gatherings
+  - formal process based on rules and checklists
+  - defined entry and exit criteria for acceptace of the product
+  - pre-meeting preparation.
+  - documented by an inspection report, that includes findings.
+  - formall follow-up process.
+  - main goal: findign defects.

 ##### Activities for a formal review

 The following activities use to be followed for a formal review.